From this article you will learn:

 - Encryption to prevent interception.
 Thanks to it, an Internet thief will not be able to access personal information or view the actions of users.

 - Data security.
 The protocol always fixes intentional and accidental changes, as well as distortions.

-There is no unambiguous answer to the question whether you have to move to HTTPS because relocation is not an obligatory procedure.
+There is no unambiguous answer to the question of whether you have to migrate your website from HTTP to HTTPS because relocation is not an obligatory procedure.
 However, given its capabilities and advantages, many webmasters decide on this step and transfer their sites to a connection with encryption.
-Find out further why it is so important to upgrade the project, and how to do it correctly and quickly.
+Find out further why it is so important to upgrade the project to HTTPS, and how to do it correctly and quickly.

 The encrypted protocol ensures the integrity and reliable preservation of data, it is responsible for the information security of users of the site.
 This is a good solution for experts in Internet advertising – potential customers trust the secure connection by default (while the mark in the browser “unsafe” has a negative effect on traffic).

 Moreover, setting up HTTPS makes it possible to save and even increase the positions in the search results.
 Search engines are trying to do everything to make users feel secure on the Web.
 Therefore, they prefer safe resources.
 An advanced protocol is a positive factor when sorting sites.
 If you’re wondering why move to HTTPS, this enhanced security and positive impact on search engine rankings provide compelling reasons to make the switch.